gboxo/gboxo.github.io/about.markdown

 Hi, I'm Gerard Boxó

 I'm currently studying Statistics at University of Barcelona.
 My main focus is on Mechanistic Interpretability.
-I created this blog to share my experiments, thoughts and walktrougs of MI papers, and much more.
+I created this blog to share my experiments, thoughts ,walktrougs of MI papers, and much more.

 In my free time, I enjoy spending time with my loved ones.